quic/efficient-transformers/docs/source/finetune.md

 # Finetune Infra

-This repository provides the infrastructure for finetuning models using different hardware accelerators such as QAIC, CUDA, and CPU.
+This repository provides the infrastructure for finetuning models using different hardware accelerators such as QAIC.
+Same CLI can be used to run Finetuning on GPU by setting the device as CUDA

 ## Installation

-Same as QEfficient along with QAic Eager mode
+Same as QEfficient along with QAIC Eager mode

 ## Finetuning
 To finetune a model, run the following command: